apache/usergrid/sdks/html5-javascript/README.md

 ###Custom Queries
 A custom query allows you to tell the API that you want your results filtered or altered in some way.

+Use the "qs" property in the options object - "qs" stands for "query string".
+By adding a JSON object of key value pairs to the "qs" property of the options object, you signal that you want those values used for the key/value pairs in the query string that is sent to the server.

-To specify that the query results should be ordered by creation date, add the qs parameter to the options object:
+For example, to specify that the query results should be ordered by creation date, add the qs parameter to the options object:

 	var options = {
 		type:'dogs',
 		qs:{ql:'order by created DESC'}
 	};

-You may find that you need to change the query on an existing object.
-Simply access the qs property directly:
+The qs object above will be converted into a call that looks like this:

-	dogs.qs = {ql:'order by created DESC'};
+/dogs?ql=order by created DESC

 If you also wanted to get more entities in the result set than the default 10, say 100, you can specify a query similar to the following (the limit can be a maximum of 999):

 	dogs.qs = {ql:'order by created DESC',limit:'100'};

+The qs object above will be converted into a call that looks like this:

+/dogs?ql=order by created DESC&limit=100

 **Note**: there are many cases where expanding the result set is useful.
 But be careful - the more results you get back in a single call, the longer it will take to transmit the data back to your app.

+If need to change the query on an existing object.
+Simply access the qs property directly:

+	dogs.qs = {ql:'order by created DESC'};

+Then make your fetch call:

+	dogs.fetch(...)

 Another common requirement is to limit the results to a specific query.
 For example, to get all brown dogs, use the following syntax: